Effects of immigration to the United States: Science and engineering

-Although the United States continues to attract the largest number and fraction of foreign students worldwide, its share of foreign students has decreased in recent years.
+Although the United States continued to attract the largest number and fraction of foreign students worldwide, its share of foreign students decreased from 24% in 2000 to 19% in 2008.
 55% of PhD students in engineering in the United States are foreign-born (2004).
 Between 1980 and 2000, the percentage of PhD scientists and engineers employed in the United States who were born abroad increased from 24% to 37%.
 45% of PhD physicists working in the United States were foreign-born in 2004.
 80% of total post-doctoral chemical and materials engineering in the United States were foreign-born in 1988.

 At the undergraduate level, US-born engineering students constitute upwards of 90–95% of the student population (most foreign-born candidates for engineering graduate schools are trained in their home countries).
 However, the pool of BS engineering graduates with US citizenship is much larger than the number who apply to engineering graduate schools.
 The proportion of foreign-born engineers among assistant professors younger than 35 years increased from 10% in 1972 to 50–55% in 1983–1985, illustrating a dramatic increase on US dependence on foreign-born students in the US college system.
-The increase in non-citizen assistant professors of engineering is the result of the fact that, in recent years, foreign-born engineers received close to 50 percent of newly awarded engineering doctorates (naturalized citizens accounted for about 4 percent) and, furthermore, they entered academe in disproportionately large numbers.
+The increase in non-citizen assistant professors of engineering followed a period between 1995 and 2005 where foreign-born engineers received approximately 50% of newly awarded engineering doctorates, while naturalized citizens accounted for about 4% and, furthermore, they entered academe in disproportionately large numbers.
 33% of all U.S. PhDs in science and engineering were awarded to foreign-born graduate students as of 2004.

 In 1982, foreign-born engineers constituted about 3.6% of all engineers employed in the United States, 13.9% of which were naturalized; and foreign-born PhDs in Engineering constituted 15% and 20% were naturalized.
 In 1985, foreign-born PhDs represented almost 33% of the engineering post-doctorate researchers in US universities.
 Foreign-born PhD engineers often accept postdoctoral positions because other employment is unavailable until a green card is obtained.
-A system that further incentivizing replacement of US citizens in the upper echelons of academic and private sector engineering firms due to higher educational attainment relative to native-born engineer who for the most part do train beyond undergraduate level.
+This creates a system that further incentivizes the replacement of US citizens in the upper echelons of academic and private sector engineering firms, due to the higher educational attainment of foreign-born individuals relative to native-born engineers, who for the most part do not train beyond the undergraduate level.